Duke of Edinburgh's Award

 "A large number of pupils are enrolled on the Duke of Edinburgh’s Award, developing self-esteem through completion of the programme." - Ofsted 2023

-At Testbourne we run the Bronze DofE Award, and after achieving this through taking part during Year 10 and the beginning of Year 11, students may be inspired to continue to the Silver and Gold Awards when in the sixth form or elsewhere.
+At Testbourne we run the Bronze and Silver DofE Awards.
+Students can take part in the Bronze Award throughout Year 10 and into the beginning of Year 11, and the Silver Award in Year 11, with expeditions taking place after their GCSE exams.
+Beyond the Silver Award, students may be inspired to continue to the Gold Award when in the sixth form or elsewhere.

-We are a group of teachers and volunteer leaders who support 28 young people from Year 10 to work towards their Bronze Duke of Edinburgh’s Award each year.
+A group of teachers and volunteer leaders (mostly parents from the school community) support 30 to 50 young people from Year 10 to work towards their Bronze Duke of Edinburgh’s Award each year, with a smaller team supporting Year 11 students with Silver.

-We invite Year 10 students to apply to join the group during the autumn term.
-We organise a presentation evening (in person or online) to give you all the information you need.
+We invite Year 10 students to apply to join the Bronze Award group during the autumn term.
+We organise an information evening to give students and parents all the information needed.
+Once students have achieved their Bronze Award, they will then be invited to continue to the Silver Award if they would like to do so.

 What is involved?